Fair Interval Scheduling of Indivisible Chores: Results for Arbitrary Number of Agents

 \section{Results for Arbitrary Number of Agents}

-We will now turn to the case of an arbitrary number of agents.
-Here, we are unable to settle the existence question for \EF{1} and maximal schedules even on a path graph.
-Nevertheless, we show positive results for two restricted settings: For identical dichotomous valuations and a path graph (\Cref{thm:n_Agents_Identical_Dichotomous}) and for identical valuations and a graph with bounded connected components~(\Cref{thm:n_Agents_Identical_Bounded_Components}).
+We now turn to the case of an arbitrary number of agents.
+Here, our main result is that for all $n \geq 3$ agents with identical additive valuations and an arbitrary path graph, an \EF{1} and complete (therefore, maximal) schedule always exists.

+Later, we show that if $n \geq 4$ and we additionally assume that the values our dichotomous, such a schedule can be found in polynomial time.
+This is done in \cref{sec:dichotomous}.
+Finally, in \cref{sec:bounded-components}, we consider identical valuations and a graph with bounded connected components~(\Cref{thm:n_Agents_Identical_Bounded_Components}) and show that an \EF{1} and complete (therefore, maximal) schedule always exists and can be computed in polynomial time.

+We will start with our result for identical additive valuations and an arbitrary path graph.

+\begin{restatable}[Path graph and identical valuations]{theorem}{nAgentsIdentical} Given any \CISP{} instance with $n \geq 3$ agents with identical additive valuations and an arbitrary path graph, an \EF{1} and complete (therefore, maximal) schedule always exists. \end{restatable}

+Below, we first discuss the key ideas in the proof of \Cref{thm:n_Agents_Identical} for the case of $n=3$ agents.
+We then extend this discussion to provide a detailed proof for general $n$.
+Our proof will use the ``cycle plus triangles'' theorem (\Cref{thm:Cycle_Plus_Triangles}).

+\begin{restatable}[Cycle plus triangles;~\citealp{FS92solution}]{theorem}{CyclePlusTriangles} For any positive integer $p$, let $H$ be any simple graph on $3p$ vertices whose set of edges is the disjoint union of a Hamiltonian cycle and $p$ pairwise vertex-disjoint triangles.
+Then, $H$ is $3$-colorable. \end{restatable}

+Interestingly, \citet{E90some} conjectured that any ``cycle plus triangles'' graph $H$ always admits a $3$-coloring.
+This conjecture was proven by \citet{FS92solution}.

+To see how the ``cycle plus triangles'' theorem applies to the chore interval scheduling problem, consider reindexing the chores on the path graph $G$ so that $c_1$ is the most disliked chore (recall that the valuations are identical), $c_2$ is the next most disliked chore, and so on (ties are broken arbitrarily).
+Furthermore, for simplicity, let the number of chores be a multiple of $3$ (i.e., $m = 3p$); if not, we can add some zero-valued dummy chores that will be removed later.

+We now construct the graph $H$.
+For every chore $c_1,\dots,c_m$, we add a vertex in $H$.
+We group the chores into triples $\{c_1,c_2,c_3\}, \{c_4,c_5,c_6\}$, and so on, and add edges between every pair of chores in each triple resulting in vertex disjoint triangles.
+Thus, for $i \in [p]$, the $i^\text{th}$ triangle contains the $(3i-2)^\textup{th}$, $(3i-1)^\textup{th}$, and $(3i)^\textup{th}$ most disliked chores.
+Further, between any pair of chores $c_i$ and $c_j$ that are adjacent along the path graph $G$, we add an edge in $H$.
+However, if an edge between $c_i$ and $c_j$ already exists, then we connect them via a \emph{nine-vertex gadget}; see \Cref{fig:CyclePlusTriangle} in the supplementary material.
+The gadget helps in avoiding multiedges between vertices by connecting them via a loop of dummy vertices.
+Finally, we add an edge connecting the extreme chores on the path graph to complete the Hamiltonian cycle---again, we do this via a gadget if the chores already have an edge between them.
+Observe that $H$ is a supergraph of $G$.

+The graph $H$ constructed above satisfies the conditions of the ``cycle plus triangles'' theorem (\Cref{thm:Cycle_Plus_Triangles}) and is therefore $3$-colorable.
+The set of vertices assigned to each color constitutes an independent set of $H$.
+By treating each color as an agent, we obtain a feasible and complete schedule.

+To argue \EF{1}, observe that for each $i \in [p]$, each agent receives exactly one chore from its $(3i-2)^\textup{th}$, $(3i-1)^\textup{th}$, and $(3i)^\textup{th}$ most disliked chores.
+By removing the worst chore in its bundle, each agent prefers its own bundle over that of any other agent in an \emph{item for item} manner.
+By additivity, it follows that the schedule is \EF{1}.